Lowest Prices, Guaranteed

 Another study showed that cold water therapy gave participants significant boosts in metabolic rates, up to 350% [8].
 The findings from both these studies suggest that exposure to cold temperatures can increase the body’s efficiency in using insulin, which is vital for regulating blood sugar levels and overall metabolic health.

 This is crucial because poor blood sugar control is a significant risk factor for type 2 diabetes, which in turn increases the risk of heart disease.
-A more efficient metabolism can also lead to better fat burning and weight management.
+A more efficient metabolism can also help with wieght management and lead to fat burning in an ice bath.
 This is important for heart health, as maintaining a healthy weight reduces the workload on the heart.

 4. Better Sleep Quality